-JAYEL AHERAM is a writer, Iraq War and Marine veteran, and photographer based in Los Angeles.
+JAYEL AHERAM is a writer, Iraq War and Marine veteran, and photographer based in Seattle.
 Powered by coffee and rage.

 Aheram is an award-winning blogger writing about politics and foreign policy.
 His writing has been featured and published by Young Americans for Liberty, Antiwar.com, Bradley Manning Support Network, The Huffington Post, Young American Revolution, The Daily Trojan, and the Congressional Record.
 He has been quoted and mentioned by Al Jazeera, The Hill, POLITICO, Yahoo!
 News, Buzzfeed, Salon, and Reason.
 In 2012, he was the official correspondent for Tumblr at the Republican National Convention, reporting from the ground in Tampa, Fla.
 Previously, he was a political commentator on the international multilingual television network RT International, speaking to a global audience about American foreign policy, activism, and domestic issues.
 In 2012, he was awarded “Blogger of the Year” by Young Americans for Liberty.
 In 2013, his column on the Afghanistan War was cited by Rep. Walter Jones on the House floor and published in the Congressional Record.
 In addition to being a writer, he was the editor-in-chief of the college newspaper The Chaparral, researcher at the television network JAGTV, and editor of the book “School Emergency Management: A Practical Approach to Implementation” published by Polimedia Publishing in 2013.